andraugust/andraugust.github.io/quantum-2.md

 \end{align*}
 $$

-__The Classical Connection.__ In CM momentum is mass times velocity, while in QM it's represented by a differentiation operator.
+__The Classical Connection.__ In CM momentum is mass times velocity, while in QM momentum is a differential operator.
 How are these two connected, and is there a general way to connect CM to QM?

 The classical-quantum connection is made through expected values.
 For example, in QM the classical notion of velocity corresponds to